The Art Gallery Landscape

 Budapest’s commercial art galleries date back only a few decades because state censorship during communism restricted and monitored all cultural production.
 Artists who weren’t tolerated by the state had to resort to furtive displays of their works in alternative locations like private apartments.

 The decades-long absence of a functional marketplace was both a blessing and a curse for Hungarian artists at the time.
-A curse, because they struggled to get by and were effectively excluded from the international mainstream.
-Due to this isolation, however, they remained unburdened by market demands, enabling them to adopt a unique, self-serving, often pioneering artistic language.
+A curse, because many of them struggled financially and they were effectively excluded Western influences.
+Due to this isolation, however, they remained unburdened by the demand of the market, enabling them to adopt a unique, self-serving, often pioneering artistic language.
 A language filled with black humor, covert disobedience, and witticism, testing the boundaries of state control.

 The most famous is Art Market Budapest, a fall event attended by hundreds of Hungarian and international galleries.
 The OFF-Biennale is a grass-roots initiative, where several smaller Hungarian galleries also participate, including those from outside Budapest.
 Art Capital is another well-attended art event that takes place in the charming city of Szentendre, known for its artist communities.
 For two days, some of the leading Budapest galleries open their doors and offer guided tours during the Gallery Weekend Budapest project.
 In the spring, Budapest Art Week runs an event series that combines excellent exhibitions of both museums and galleries.

 The Top 11

 For those into earlier epochs, Kieselbach and Virág Judit are two major galleries with extensive collections focusing mainly on Hungarian fine art of the 19th and early 20th centuries.
 Both of them are located on Falk Miksa Street, known for its high-end antique stores and auction houses.